COVID-19 Provider Information

 Vaya Health is aware that providers are experiencing challenges in obtaining required signatures from members for clinical documents.
 At this time, in recognition of the realities of current pandemic situation and based on guidance from the NC Department of Health and Human Services and the U.S. HHS Office for Civil Rights, Vaya will accept a Qualified Professional/ para-professional or clinician signature in place of the member or legally responsible person’s signature, along with a notation that the member/LRP gave oral consent for the provider representative to sign the document on their behalf.

-Please note: These updates are subject to change.
+Please note: These updates reflect changes to services, service delivery and/or operations and are subject to change.
 Refer to websites listed and call offices directly for the most up-to-date information.

 Appalachian Community Services